GitHub Actions: CI/CD Workflow Guide

 Anatomy of a Workflow

 The smallest useful workflow shows the whole shape.
-Save it as .github/workflows/ci.yml — the path is what makes GitHub pick it up; the filename is yours to choose.
+Save it as .github/workflows/ci.yml.
+The path is what makes GitHub pick it up; the filename is yours to choose.

 # .github/workflows/ci.yml